firilanjm/firilanjm/README.md

-Hi!
-I’m Firila Najma, a second-year Statistics & Data Science student at UBC.
-I’m passionate about turning raw data into actionable insights through R, Python, SQL, and Tableau.
+# Firila Najma Wahidah – Statistics & Data Science Student
+## About Me
+Statistics student at UBC with experience in machine learning, research, and data visualization.
+Passionate about solving real-world problems using data.
 On this GitHub, you’ll find projects showcasing my skills in:

 - Data Cleaning & Analysis: Handling messy datasets, filtering, and preparing for analysis